laghrourholdings/HalpOut.Solution/README.md

 Informations/features/misc :
 - Quickly hire other members at your proximity in just one click.
-- Share your job offer to your favorite social media apps.
+- Share your job offer to your favorite social media apps (Sign-in with OAuth2).
 - Free to use, no fees on deposits and no fees on withdrawals: a trade comission of 10% is applied to every completed transaction.
-- The ConsumerUser always sees the net job price offerring, while the Offerer sees the cut Laghrour Holdings is taking.
+- The Consumer always sees the net job price offerring, while the Offerer sees the cut Laghrour Holdings is taking.
+- Members have incentive to refer other users with the following benefits:
+	- Referer receives 25% off the comission Laghrour Holdings makes on offers, reducing the trade comissison to 7.5%
+	- Referee receives 25% off the comission Laghrour Holdings makes on offers, reducing the trade comissison to 7.5%
+	- Referer can have no more than 2 referees
+- Members have the opportunity to upgrade to a 9.99$/month Partner Membership:
-- For recurrent users, a subscription to the Partner Membership eliminates the trade commission.
+	- Eliminates the trade commission
+	- Grants web access for comprehensive reports and dashboards
+	- Special access to pre-release and app customization features
+	- Partners can refer friends and receive 25% of the comission Laghror Holdings makes of the referee as long as they remain Partners
+	- Partners can have no more for 4 referees.
 - Local business can also send offers and receive efficient and ephemeral workforce.
+- Larger businesses and enteprises have the option to register SSO logins.
+- Every member must present at least one primary identity

 ## The Stack
 ForYou is a modern mobile application that uses modern bleeding-edge technologies to bring its members blazing fast performance on Web, IOS and Android.
 As very high availability is ForYou's central focus, ForYou uses future-proof microservices architecture with asychronous messaging using IBM RabbitMq and Azure Service Bus to prevent solution-wide outages in case of an internal server failure.
 Server and client services run on the latest long-term support of the Microsoft .Net Core framework; .Net 6, along with C# 10, bring a stable and reliable working foundation to build upon WebApis and Clients.
 Clients will run on top of the latest UI/UX CLR-Compatible framework with .NET MAUI, bringing modern development patterns such as Dependency Injection and IoC (inversion of control) into mobile applications.